deanturpin/modern/readme.md

   // with auto.
 But it is a balance of convenience over readability.

   auto x1 = 5;
-  auto x2{5};

   std::vector<std::string> wise{"Don't", "look", "at", "the", "finger"};
   auto first = wise.front();

-  // But there are a few gotchas that arguably wouldn't make it through code
+  // However, there are a few gotchas that arguably wouldn't make it through
-  // review but are perfectly valid code.
-Let's create a variable and reference
+  // code review but are perfectly valid code.
+Let's create a variable and
-  // to it.
+  // reference to it.
   int y1 = 1;
   int &y2 = y1;